donaltwo/project1-cat-corner/README.md

 # Known Issues
 Due to this being my first ever website project I struggled with coding and the design aspects.
 I have learnt a lot from this however there are still present issues on the website if I had additional time I would focus on solving.
-- [] Hero text not diplsaying
+- [] Hero text not showing correctly.
-- [] Website scaling on mobile isn't optimal
+- [] Website scaling on mobile isn't optimal.

 # Deployment